antuniooh/final-project-harvard/README.md

 # Access the project folder in your terminal / cmd
 $ cd final-project-harvard

+# you need to create database and start the server
+$ cd server
+$ npm run db
+$ npm start

+#  Now, start the front-end
+$ cd web-app
+$ npm start

-# Run front and backend
+# Or, just run front and backend with our script
 $ bash run.sh
 ```